All Products

 Step 4: Verify the FTP service

-You can use an FTP client, a browser, or a file explorer to verify the FTP service.
-This topic uses the client's file explorer as an example.
+You can verify the FTP service with an FTP client, a browser, or a file explorer.
+This example uses the file explorer.

 1. Test the local connection.